Portland Date Ideas You'll Both Actually Enjoy

 Grab dinner at a food cart pod

-A huge aspect of Portland’s culinary scene is the amazing food cart options around town.
-Every neighborhood has at least one and most of the time they’re organized into pods.
-This means even if you and your date have drastically different tastes in food, you can still both find something.
-Many pods even have covered areas for the rainy months, and even nearby taphouses to bring your food into.
+A huge aspect of Portland’s culinary scene is the amazing food cart options around town, and many of them have weathered the pandemic much better than the brick and mortars.
+Most neighborhoods have at least one food cart, often organized into pods, so even if you and your date have drastically different tastes in food, you can still both find something.
+Many of these pods even have covered areas for the rainy months.

 Snag cheap drinks at happy hour